VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 To minimize damage from lib we can put all Jetpack Pagination related code in the outside layer of architecture: UI.
-`PageList` should survive after configuration change, so making View Model responsible for connection between Jetpack Pagination and the rest of the architecture is reasonable decision.
+`PageList` should survive after a configuration change, so making View Model responsible for the connection between Jetpack Pagination and the rest of the architecture is a reasonable decision.

-Let's get rid of workarounds at least in core part of app architecture.
+Let's get rid of workarounds at least in the core part of app architecture.
 ```kotlin
 interface ItemsSearchUseCase {
     suspend fun getItemsSearchPage(criteria: ItemsSearchCriteria, pageParams: PaginationParams): ItemsPagedResult<Item>